kenanwang/kenanwang.github.io/resources.md

 Much of my career has been at start ups.
 From the perspective of an investor-founder, Michael Seibel breaks down [building products at start ups](https://www.youtube.com/watch?v=C27RVio2rOs) with great clarity.

-Lastly, product managers are judged in the end by what gets shipped, [*High Output Management*](https://a.co/d/aF67BI5) describes how to create productive teams. [*Making Things Happen*](https://www.amazon.com/Making-Things-Happen-Mastering-Management/dp/0596517718/) gets into the nitty gritty of software project management, which product managers must be capable in.
+Lastly, product managers are judged in the end by what gets shipped, [*High Output Management*](https://a.co/d/aF67BI5) describes how to create productive teams. [*Making Things Happen*](https://www.amazon.com/Making-Things-Happen-Mastering-Management/dp/0596517718/) gets into the nitty gritty of software project management, which product managers must be capable of.

 A couple interesting product managers to follow are: [Shreyas Doshi](https://x.com/shreyas), and [Lenny's Newsletter](https://www.lennysnewsletter.com/).